opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration06.md

 **Migration example**

 The example below shows migration when the specified locale is used for sorting.
-Note that the example locale in PostgreSQL would be the value specified for Linux.
+Note that the example locale in OpenGauss would be the value specified for Linux.

 <table>
 <thead>
 <tr>
 <th align="center">Oracle database</th>
-<th align="center">PostgreSQL</th>
+<th align="center">OpenGauss</th>
 </tr>
 </thead>
 <tbody>